DimitrieStoica/anotherstoic.github.io/cloud-front.md

 ## How to restrict access to documents, business data, media streams or premium users ##
 - require that your users access your private content by using special CloudFront `signed URLs` or `signed cookies`
 - require that your users access your Amazon S3 content using CloudFront URLs, not Amazon S3 URLs

+> Origin Access Identities: a virtual user identity that will be used to give your CF distribution permission to fetch a private object from your origin server